rootasjey/metrix-fitbit/README.md

 Weather data is only updated when the clock face is active (i.e. screen turned on) and is not updated in background every X time.
 This is because there's a usage limite of the API.

 As I pay for for the DarkSky API usage, I can't afford all API requests.
 Feel free to support the clock face if you use this daily.
+Feel free to help me with the cost by donating some penies.

 _Because there's a API usage limit, the weather data may not update right away.
 This will depend on the amount of users using this clock face._